 Vauxhall Vivaro SWB Sportive

 Diesel engines across the board mean long journeys won't cost you with the Vauxhall Vivaro – miles per gallon sit nicely in the 40s across the available models.
 One of our customers, Brett Barker, highlighted this in his review, saying: "This to me is the most practical and economical van on the market – really happy with the mpg I'm getting."
-Why not see if you agree with Brett and take a look at the deals here.

 There are various engine sizes available, the one you go for will be determined by the amount of power you want and the amount of load you regularly carry, but even with the smallest engine available it still packs power.